sirajudheenam/docker-supervised/README.md

 To add your own programs, just put their `.conf` files in `/etc/supervisor.d/`.

+## collectd/graphite

+If the `GRAPHITE_HOST` environment variable is provided, `collectd` will start up and send metrics from the container to that Graphite (well, `carbon-cache`) server.
+The default config captures interface, process and TCP connection metrics.
+Additional metric sources can be configured by creating files in `/etc/collectd.d`.

+## logstash

+`logstash-forwarder` is installed, allowing you to forward container logs to a Logstash instance (or some other service that uses the lumberjack input).
+It requires some configuration, however:

+* `/etc/logstash/pki` must exist and contain `lumberjack.crt` and `lumberjack.key`
+* The `LOGSTASH_FORWARDER_DEST` environment variable must be set to `remote_host:remote_port`
+* The `LOGSTASH_FORWARDER_TAGS` environment variable must be provided; tags are split on `,`

 ## other bloat

 `crond` and `rsyslog` are both provided in this image.
 I'd not intended to run